 —Gifted and Talented Highlights

 Length: 35 credit hours.
 May be completed in 18-24 months.

-Format: Courses offered entirely online via Blackboard or in a hybrid model.
+Format: Courses offered entirely online via Blackboard.
+One core course offered on campus each semester.
 Students may begin the program in the fall, spring or summer semester.

 Results: Master of Education degree with concentration in Gifted and Talented Education and optional add-on Gifted Education Endorsement.